dnhsieh/piecewise_rigid/README.md

 ## Shape registration via piecewise rigid motion

-The file `./CUDA/compile.m` needs to be run for the first-time usage with `libDir` changed.
+The file `./CUDA/compile.m` needs to be run for the first-time usage with `libraryDir` changed.
 We show the result of `./examples/run_square3_l2.m` in the following figures.

 ### Initial shape, target shape, and deformation of registration
 <p float="left">